Powerhouse Parramatta: Green Star

 The Green Star Buildings rating system is designed by Green Building Council Australia to help developers and owners measure the long-term sustainability of new buildings and major refurbishments.
 Projects targeting a 6 Star rating must meet the GBCA’s Climate Positive Pathway, aligned with recommendations from the United Nation’s Intergovernmental Panel on Climate Change to deliver Climate Positive buildings.

-Climate Positive buildings are built with lower upfront emissions and lower carbon materials.
-Their operations must be fossil fuel free and powered by renewables, use highly efficient systems and building design, minimise waste, encourage sustainable transport and create biodiverse green spaces.
+Under the GBCA’s Building’s v1 tool, Climate Positive buildings are built with lower upfront emissions and lower carbon materials.
+Their operations must be fossil fuel free and powered by renewables, use highly efficient energy systems, be built with lower upfront carbon emissions and offset with nature.

 While the design of Powerhouse Parramatta began before GBCA developed its new 6 Star Designed Building rating, it was planned from the beginning to be highly energy efficient and use 100% renewable electric energy for net zero emissions.
-The museum is set to achieve the 6 Star requirements for Green Star Buildings when it welcomes visitors in 2026, ahead of the GBCA’s goal for new buildings and fit outs to have no carbon emissions from their operations by 2030.
+The museum is on track to achieve the 6 Star requirements for Green Star Buildings when it welcomes visitors in late 2026, ahead of the GBCA’s goal for new buildings and fitouts to have no carbon emissions from their operations by 2030.

 Responsible construction reduces carbon emissions

-Steel used for the construction of the building’s visually striking exoskeleton was sourced from overseas because the embodied carbon in the material was lower than the locally available equivalent.
-Even accounting for emissions during shipping, it was delivered to the site with significantly lower upfront emissions than would otherwise have been possible.
-And because each section of the exoskeleton arrived prefabricated, assembly waste has been significantly reduced.
+Structural steel used for the construction of the building’s visually striking exoskeleton was sourced through a combination of different suppliers, which allowed for a better overall reduction in upfront carbon emissions.
+Even accounting for emissions during shipping, the structural steel was delivered to site with significantly lower upfront emissions than would otherwise have been possible.
+Because each section of the exoskeleton arrived prefabricated, assembly waste has been significantly reduced.
 Overall, 90% of construction and demolition waste at the Parramatta site has been diverted from landfill.

-All electricity used on the construction site is 100% renewable energy.
-Lendlease’s electricity use in all its operations, including construction of the new museum site, has been independently verified as carbon neutral through the government-backed Climate Active certification.
+All electricity used on the construction site is 100% renewable, and construction of the project has been independently verified as carbon neutral through the government-backed Climate Active certification.
 Climate Active is the only government accredited carbon neutral certification scheme in Australia.

-The exoskeleton is being built using three of the first cranes in Australia powered by 100% renewable diesel.
-The fuel was sourced through a cross-industry collaboration between Powerhouse project partners the NSW Government, Lendlease, Marr Contracting and Refuelling Solutions, together with builder Multiplex.
-Greenhouse gas emissions from crane operations at the site will be reduced by up to 90% over the lifecycle of the fuel compared to conventional mineral diesel produced from crude oil.
+The exoskeleton was built using three cranes powered by renewable diesel, one of the first projects in Australia to do so.
+The fuel was sourced through a cross-industry collaboration between Powerhouse project partners — the NSW Government, Lendlease, Marr Contracting and Refuelling Solutions, together with builder Multiplex.
+The product is chemically identical to regular mineral diesel and is made from used cooking oils and animal fats, and has significantly less emission over its life cycle when compared to conventional mineral diesel produced from crude oil.

 ‘At Powerhouse Parramatta we decided — and it was considered a bold decision at the time — not to introduce gas use at all, not to introduce fossil fuels into the way we operate the building.’